Hello! I am an illustrator, author, and automotive

 I moved to the metro-Detroit area to work as an engineer in the

-automotive industry, where I still reside today.
+automotive industry, where I still am today.

-and the fantasy art were my
+and fantasy art were my

 favorite subjects to draw, but I also enjoyed handwriting,